 Jewelry manufacturers and wholesalers differ in size, method of operation, and type of finished products.
-It's difficult to recommend one inventory system that will work for every firm.
-Many of the recommendations listed earlier in this guide apply to manufacturers and wholesalers; some do not.
-Jewelers Mutual offers the following as specific recommendations for manufacturers and wholesalers.
-Jewelers Mutual strongly recommends that you consult with a professional accountant when establishing or reviewing your inventory record keeping procedures.
+It's difficult to recommend one inventory system that will work for every business.
+Many of the recommendations listed earlier in this guide apply to manufacturers and wholesalers: some do not.

+We offer the following recommendations for manufacturers and wholesalers and encourage you to consult with a professional accountant when establishing or reviewing your inventory record keeping procedures.

-1. Take a detailed and itemized inventory once a year.
+Take a detailed and itemized inventory once a year.